 North Carolina Museum of Natural Sciences

 North Carolina Museum of Natural Science in downtown Raleigh is closed on Thanksgiving Day but open the rest of the weekend.
-Free timed-entry tickets are required.
+Admission is free.

 North Carolina Museum of History